Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/installation-and-maintenance/installing-the-kernel/android.md

 1. Open the [canary release preparation workflow](https://github.com/Aptivi/Nitrocid/actions/workflows/release-canary.yml)
 2. Select the most recent build
-3. Scroll down to Artifacts and click on the `nks-build` button to download the ZIP file.
+3. Scroll down to Artifacts and click on the `nks-build` button to download the ZIP file or one of the `installer-ARCH-msi` files for the installer version, where `ARCH` is either `x64` or `arm64`.
 4. Repeat steps 1-6 in the `Installation` section
 5. Now, use the `termux-setup-storage` command.
 Follow the instructions [here](https://wiki.termux.com/wiki/Termux-setup-storage).
 6. Copy the `nks-build.zip` file from `~/storage/downloads/nks-build.zip` to your home directory